Advertisement

 Harvey Finkle captures a Dreamer Activists Rally in Philadelphia in 2014.
 (Photo by Harvey Finkle, courtesy of Woodmere Art Museum.)

 After the city was taken over by the presidential debate, it’s fitting seeing what’s coming up in Philly this week.
-Resident Ensemble Players debuts a popular Broadway play that has the feel of perfect timing as we get closer to Election Day; a new exhibit from the African American Museum takes an intimate look at the African diaspora from a variety of perspectives; and a contemporary photography exhibit captures communities with a careful lens at Woodmere.
+Resident Ensemble Players debuts a popular Broadway play that has the feel of perfect timing as we get closer to Election Day, a new exhibit from the African American Museum takes an intimate look at the African diaspora from a variety of perspectives, and a contemporary photography exhibit captures communities with a careful lens at Woodmere.
 Then, get the word from new monthly poetry series Wild Indigo, check out a block party debuting a new installation in Kensington, and play some Bingo while you’re at it.

 What the Constitution Means to Me

-Resident Ensemble Players, 110 Orchard Road, Newark, DE
+Resident Ensemble Players, 110 Orchard Road, Newark

 We’re certainly heading into the final pushes of election season.
-What better timing from REP to kick off its 17th season than now with Heidi Schreck’s What the Constitution Means to Me, a story about Schreck’s 15-year-old self as a Constitutional debater in 1989.
-The Broadway play was a finalist for the 2019 Pulitzer Prize for Drama and was nominated for best play in the 73rd Tony Awards.
+What better timing from REP to kick off its 17th season than now with Heidi Schreck’s What the Constitution Means to Me, a story about Schreck’s 15-year-old self as a Constitutional debater in 1989?
+The Broadway play was a finalist for the 2019 Pulitzer Prize for Drama and was nominated for best play at the 73rd Tony Awards.

-Shared Vision: Portraits from The CCH Pounder-Koné Collection
+Shared Vision: Portraits from the CCH Pounder-Koné Collection

-September 14-March 2, 2025
+September 14, 2024-March 2, 2025

 AAMP’s newest exhibit features paintings collected by legendary actress CCH Pounder (The X-Files, Avatar, ER, and probably at least one other drama you’ve watched on TV).
 The collection serves as a wide, deep view of the African diaspora from the perspective of world-renowned and emerging artists alike.
-Pounder will be at AAMP on Saturday, September 14 at 3pm for a conversation, which is a free event open to the public.
+Pounder will be at AAMP on Saturday, September 14, at 3pm for a conversation, which is a free event open to the public.

 In the Moment: The Art & Photography of Harvey Finkle